$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Basic Concepts and Channel Enumeration

 \subsection{W channels}

 The Feynmann diagram of a sterile neutrino $N$ decaying into a $W^+$ boson and a charged lepton $l^-$ is illustrated in Fig.~\ref{NWl}.
 Since we are discussing a Dirac $N$, it is possible to inverse the arrows there to reformulate it into a $\overline{N}$ decay diagram.
-We neglect the anti-sterile neutrino's decay in our paper since the results are completely symmetric up to tree-level.
+We neglect the anti-sterile neutrino's decay in our paper since the results are completely symmetric by neglecting the CP effects.
 The momentum flows are also defined in Fig.~\ref{NWl} and are defined relative to the plasma background reference, i.e., the plasma's four-vector velocity

 When, e.g., $p_1^0<0$, the same diagram can also be interpreted as a charged lepton's fusion with the sterile neutrino to generate a $W^+$ boson, which is the dual process of a $W^+$ decaying into a $N$, $l^+$ pair.
-This is the ``inverse-decay'' process of a $W^+$ boson, we denote it with ``ID'' for abbreviation later.
+This is the ``inverse-decay'' process of a $W^+$ boson, and we denote it with ``ID'' for abbreviation later.
 The thermal equilibrium condition guarantees the equality of the results from both the aspects of ``decay'' and ``inverse-decay'' processes of a $W$ boson.
 Therefore, Fig.~\ref{NWl} can summarize all the possible $1\leftrightarrow2$ processes of a (anti-)sterile neutrino.

 The dispersion relation of a W boson is given by

 for transverse and longitudinal polarizations respectively, where

 and